theRealAph/ScopeLocals/README.md

   complex API of `ThreadLocal`.

-  `ThreadLocal` was _specified_ to provide unconstrained mutability in order to support a more general model of communication than we need.
+  `ThreadLocal` was _specified_ to provide unconstrained mutability in order to support a more general model of communication than we usually need.
 Data is able to flow in either direction between a caller and called method.
 This generality may be needed for a few difficult cases.
 However, in the worst case, programming with thread local variables can lead to spaghetti-like dataflow.
 The result